-HILE THE SDCCD'S VALUE to San Diego County is larger than simply its economic impact, understanding the dollars and cents value is an important asset to understanding the colleges' value as a whole.
+HILE SDCCD'S VALUE to San Diego County is larger than simply its economic impact, understanding the dollars and cents value is an important asset to understanding the colleges' value as a whole.
 In order to fully assess the SDCCD's value to the county economy, this report has evaluated the colleges from the perspectives of economic impact analysis and investment analysis.

-From an economic impact perspective, we calculated that the SDCCD generates a total economic impact of \$3.6 billion in total added income for the county economy.
+From an economic impact perspective, we calculated that the SDCCD generates a total economic impact of \$4.3 billion in total added income for the county economy.
 This represents the sum of several different impacts, including the colleges':

-- Operations spending impact (\$417.7 million); - Construction spending impact (\$6.7 million); - Student spending impact (\$114 million); and - Alumni impact (\$3.1 billion).
+- Operations spending impact (\$504.7 million); - Construction spending impact (\$5.4 million) - Student spending impact (\$179.8 million); and - Alumni impact (\$3.6 billion).

-The total impact of \$3.6 billion is equivalent to approximately 1.4% of the total GRP of San Diego County and is equivalent to supporting 37,508 jobs.
-For perspective, this means that one out of every 57 jobs in San Diego County is supported by the activities of the colleges and their students.
+The total impact of \$4.3 billion is equivalent to approximately 1.6% of the total GRP of San Diego County and is equivalent to supporting 45,365 jobs.
+For perspective, this means that one out of every 46 jobs in San Diego County is supported by the activities of the colleges and their students.

-Since the SDCCD's activity represents an investment by various parties, including students, taxpayers, and society as a whole, we also considered the SDCCD as an investment to see the value it provides to these investors.
-For each dollar invested by students, taxpayers, and society, the SDCCD offers a benefit of \$4.50, \$1.80, and \$11.30, respectively.
+Since the SDCCD's activity represents an investment by various parties, including students, taxpayers, and society as a whole, we also considered the SDCCD as an investment to see the value they provide to these investors.
+For each dollar invested by students, taxpayers, and society, the SDCCD offers a benefit of \$4.40, \$1.50, and \$10.50, respectively.
 These results indicate that the SDCCD is an attractive investment to students with rates of return that exceed alternative investment opportunities.
 At the same time, the presence of the colleges expands the state economy and creates a wide range of positive social benefits that accrue to taxpayers and society in general within California.

-Modeling the impact of the colleges is subject to many factors, the variability of which we considered in our sensitivity analysis (Appendix 1).
+we considered in our sensitivity analysis (Appendix 1).
 With this variability accounted for, we present the findings of this study as a robust picture of the economic value of the SDCCD.